Internal Linking for SEO: A Practical Guide with Best Practices

 Breadcrumbs sample

 Breadcrumbs help users navigate one or several steps back within the website structure.
-In the example above, users can in one click get to see other hardside luggage options available in the shop or get back to the Luggage category page that features all kinds of spinners.
-Breadcrumbs are also beneficial for internal linking since they allow to connect all the child pages to their parent pages.
+In the example above, users only have to click once to see hardside luggage options available in the shop or return to the Luggage category page, which features all kinds of luggage options.
+Breadcrumbs are also beneficial for internal linking since they let you connect child pages to parent pages.

-The last kind of navigational links we’ll discuss in this post are buttons.
-Buttons are meant to drag user’s attention and normally lead users to ‘money’ pages—product cart, sign-up page, affiliate landing page, etc.
+Buttons are meant to get user’s attention and normally lead users to ‘money’ pages, including product carts, sign-up pages, affiliate landing pages, etc.

 Buttons samples

-On informational pages, buttons can work as a powerful tool for attracting user attention—since users don’t expect to see a lot of buttons in the body of the text, it works as a magnet that just can’t be ignored.
+On informational pages, buttons can work as a powerful tool for attracting user attention.
+Users don’t expect to see a lot of buttons in the body texts, so they serve as a prominent click magnet on the page.

-You can use buttons in your blog posts to direct users to some important pages—they have better chances to get notices than links you put into a sidebar.
+You can use buttons in your blog posts to direct users to important pages.
+These buttons have a higher chance of getting noticed than links in the sidebar.

-Google will treat links within buttons just like any other links provided that those are regular links placed within the <a> tag.
-At the same time, if you don’t want Google to take your button links into account, there’s a number of ways that allow building links search engines won’t spot:
+Google treats button links like any other, provided that they are regular links placed in the <a> tag.
+If you don’t want Google to consider your button links, there are a number of ways to build links without search engines spotting them:

-• You can use JavaScript to add onclick event to your link instead of the href attribute—when users click such a links it triggers JS that opens a new page;
+• You can use JavaScript to add an onclick event to your link instead of the href attribute—when users click these links it triggers JS to open a new page.

-• Another option is to direct users to a page that in turn will redirect users to the destination page.
+• Another option is to direct users to a page that redirects them to the destination page.

-Use contextual links with the readers in mind
+6. Use contextual links with readers in mind

 Contextual link sample